Back to ¡°Memory Booster of Regional Anatomy¡±

 If you still have trouble memorizing the glossopharyngeal nerve, the infantile mnemonics in the comics above will help you.

 The parasympathetic nerve in IX (lesser petrosal nerve) descends through the foramen ovale and immediately synapses in the otic ganglion.
-(Recall that the visceral motor nerve consists of two neurons (Fig. 3-17).)
-The postganglionic fiber from the otic ganglion travels with a branch of V3 (Fig. 4-25) to reach the parotid gland.
+Recall that the visceral motor nerve consists of two neurons (Fig. 3-17).
+The postganglionic fiber from the otic ganglion travels with a branch of V3 (Fig. 4-25) to reach the parotid gland (Fig. 3-21).
+Such is possible because V3 also passes the foramen ovale (Fig. 4-25).

 It does not make sense that the lesser petrosal nerve sequentially passes the jugular foramen and the foramen ovale in Fig. 3-21.
 This contradiction can be solved by a more realistic portrayal below.